Hyoochan/hyoochan.github.io/_posts/2026-06-06-linear-function-proof.md

 $$ \frac{y_2-y_1}{x_2-x_1} $$

 ## The proof
-Let's choose any two different arbitrary points on linear function $ y = ax + b $ .
+Let's choose any two different arbitrary points on linear function $y = ax + b$ .

 And let P and Q be two arbitrary points on the function.
 $$ P(x_1,y_1), Q(x_2,y_2) $$